Summer Meeting App

 Download the meeting app for Apple or Android devices using the buttons below:

-Photos from the first 2 days of BAP 2016 in Brighton.
+Photos from BAP 2016 Summer Meeting in Brighton.
 Great science, networking, and all with sun at the seaside!

 The BAP is a learned society and registered charity.
 It promotes research and education in psychopharmacology and related areas, and brings together people in academia, health services, and industry.
 Formed in 1974, it is the largest such national association in Europe, and the second largest in the world.

 - FREE subscription and access to the Journal of Psychopharmacology (published monthly online).

 - Reduced registration fees for the annual Summer Meeting.

 - Half price subscription to the Online CPD Resource.

 - Eligibility for prizes and awards.